qwangmsk/fast-vep-wrapper/README.md

 Installation
 ------------

-This script requires users to install VEP and vcf2maf(https://github.com/ckandoth/vcf2maf).
+This script requires users to install VEP and vcf2maf (https://github.com/ckandoth/vcf2maf).

+To improve portability, the script utilizes a configuration file (default name: config.txt; default directory: the same directory as this program) to store paths of vep, ref_fasta, and vcf2maf, together with other parameters.
+Please see example config.txt for detail.

 Method
 ------

 The script extracts unique variants from input MAF file.
 Here, 'unique' means unique combination of Chromosome, Start_Position, Reference_Allele and Tumor_Allele.
 If an annotated MAF file is provided, variants in the annotated MAF will not be re-annotated.
 Only new variants in the MAF file are processed (using vcf2maf: https://github.com/ckandoth/vcf2maf).
 For new variants, 'TUMOR' and 'NORMAL' are used as'Tumor_Sample_Barcode' and 'Matched_Norm_Sample_Barcode' to reduce multithreading overhead.

 Derived from vcf2maf, this program is designed to enhance annotation efficiency that is lacking in vcf2maf.
 By reusing previous annotation and improving parallel efficiency, it reduces time for annotating large MAF files from hours to minutes.